KittyGiraudel/site/_posts/2016-05-10-syncing-a-site-between-github-and-jekyll.md

 ---
-title: "Syncing a site between GitHub and Jekyll"
+title: 'Syncing a site between GitHub and Jekyll'
 tags:
   - jekyll
   - github
   - structure
 ---

-The other day, I built a small Jekyll website for [Simplified JavaScript Jargon](http://jargon.js.org).
+The other day, I built a small Jekyll website for [Simplified JavaScript Jargon](https://jargon.js.org).
 If you are not familiar with the project, it is a community attempt at explaining JavaScript related buzzwords in simpler words to prevent JavaScript fatigue and ease adoption for new comers.

 The project has long lived as a self-sufficient GitHub repository (gaining a bit of traction and a lot of stars in the process), but I wanted to given a nicer way for users to browse it.
 Hence a small Jekyll website.

 The thing is, I did not want to make the GitHub repository non-usable anymore.
-Basically, I wanted everything to work both on GitHub and on [jargon.js.org](http://jargon.js.org).
+Basically, I wanted everything to work both on GitHub and on [jargon.js.org](https://jargon.js.org).
 Tricky!
 I eventually found a way, not without a struggle though so here are a few lines to explain the process.

 ## The main problem